Professional Indemnity Insurance

 Cover for legal costs is increasingly important, and some insurers are also prepared to cover some of the costs of attending a disciplinary hearing.
 Attention should be paid to the insurer’s attitude to alternative dispute resolution, especially to adjudication.
 It is also appropriate to question the insurer’s approach to claims-handling and their track record of meeting claims efficiently and fairly.

 The nature of PII means that cover is provided on a claims-made basis, so in order for cover to be provided insurance must be held when a claim is made, rather than when an incident occurred.
 This is why it is important that you ensure that you have in place adequate ‘run-off’ cover when you cease practice, whether because of retirement or the closure of a business, to cover work previously undertaken.
-ARB recommends you ensure that you acquire a minimum of six years’ worth of run-off cover, and continue to monitor any risk you have of a claim being made against you after this time.
+ARB recommends you ensure that you acquire a minimum of six years’ worth of run-off cover (five years’ if you practice in Scotland), and continue to monitor any risk you have of a claim being made against you after this time.
 This cover should be held at the same amount as its highest level in the three years prior to the cessation of practice.

 While a decision to continue with PII in the event of you or your business becoming insolvent may be taken out of your hands, you should still consider taking appropriate steps to protect the interests of your former clients.
 This should include making enquiries as to whether run-off cover can be put in place to cover previous liabilities, and informing your present and previous clients of the position.